GenerationSoftware/pooltogether-client-monorepo/README.md

 # 💻 &nbsp; PoolTogether Client Monorepo

-This monorepo includes many of PoolTogether's apps and packages in order to facilitate code sharing and maintainabiliy.
+This monorepo includes many of PoolTogether's apps and packages in order to facilitate code sharing and maintainability.

 ## 💾 &nbsp; Installation